JorgeAC14/JorgeAC14/README.md

 🌱 Currently:

-Continuously expanding my knowledge in quality assurance Looking to collaborate on interesting and challenging projects
+Continuously expanding my knowledge in quality assurance.
+Looking to collaborate on interesting and challenging projects